 Students may work in a supplementary school, day school, or other Jewish educational setting.
-You may seek a job in the field on your own and get approval for the work to be counted as fieldwork, or you can work with Graduate Center For Education staff to secure a position that is a good match.
+You may seek a job in the field on your own and get approval for the work to be counted as fieldwork, or you can work with School for Jewish Education and Leadership staff to secure a position that is a good match.
 If you enter the program with little or no teaching background, you may determine that the best match is an unpaid position in a supportive school that will allow you to gain valuable experience.

 In addition to your on-site supervisor, students will be assigned a clinical faculty member to serve as a mentor.
 Your mentor will observe you teach and work with you as you grow as an educator.

 What is administrative fieldwork and how is it arranged?
 Will I be paid for administrative fieldwork?

 Administrative fieldwork is an opportunity for you to apply your learning to the area of educational leadership.
 You will work alongside administrators five hours per week in a Jewish educational organization during your second year in the program.
 Students have worked in synagogues, day schools, camps, museums, and other settings.
 Salary range varies widely and students are responsible for negotiating with their employers.
 In the spring of the first year, School for Jewish Education and Leadership staff will assist students in securing administrative fieldwork for the upcoming year.

 Currently, the Tefillah requirement includes a list of elements of prayer services with which you will become familiar -- and be able to lead with proficiency -- prior to graduation.
 If you do not know how to perform them already, you will learn the requisite skills in a once-a-week Tefillah Lab, which also offers background and suggestions for teaching Tefillot.